Cedric-Hj/DevOps-CICD-WebApp/README.md

 # Overview
 This repository contains a DevOps project created for learning purposes, aimed at building a cost-free, resource-efficient infrastructure capable of running on low-spec host machines to support an unrestricted learning environment.

 The project provisions three virtual machines, demonstrating Infrastructure as Code (IaC) principles while efficiently managing limited local resources.
-This setup serves as a hands-on platform for exploring CI/CD practices, deployment strategies, and monitoring tools such as Vagrant, Ansible, Jenkins, Maven, SonarQube, Docker, Helm, Kubernetes, Prometheus, and Grafana.
+This setup serves as a hands-on platform for exploring CI/CD practices, deployment strategies and monitoring tools such as Vagrant, Ansible, Jenkins, Maven, SonarQube, Docker, Helm, Kubernetes, Prometheus, and Grafana.

 The project also includes a CI/CD pipeline implemented as a series of Jenkins jobs, designed to automate the deployment lifecycle across Development, Testing, and Production environments.